-Portaging, that act of carrying your canoe and cargo over a trail connecting two lakes, brings fear into the hearts of Boundary Waters newbies and pros alike.
-The fact of the matter is that portaging is an intricate part of a Boundary Waters canoe trip.
+Boundary Waters portaging, that act of carrying your canoe and cargo over a trail connecting two lakes, brings fear into the hearts of Canoe Country newbies and pros alike.
+The fact of the matter is that portaging a canoe and gear is an intricate part of a Boundary Waters canoe trip.
 It doesn’t need to be looked upon as a necessary evil.
 Instead anticipate portages with a positive sense of challenge and adventure.
 After all, who knows what you might find around the next corner of the trail.

 Even with that sense of challenge and adventure, portaging can be hard.
 Bugs, distance, elevation gain and decline, heat, rain, and rocks all are part of portaging.
 Like any other part of a canoe trip, preparation can make a difference in your portaging.